Officials: 7 dead after tornadoes tore through central Iowa

 People are also reading…

-Officials reported a number of homes were damaged, roads were blocked by downed lines and tree branches were shredded by the strong winds.
+Officials reported a number of homes were damaged or destroyed, roads were blocked by downed lines and tree branches were shredded by the strong winds.
 At one point, power outages affected about 10,000 in the Des Moines area.

 The storms are the deadliest to occur in Iowa since May 2008 when one tornado destroyed nearly 300 homes and killed nine people in the northern Iowa city of Parkersburg.
 Another tornado a month later killed four boys at the Little Sioux Boy Scout ranch in western Iowa.